-- (i) As of 30 June 2020, the Group's and the Company's current liabilities exceeded its current assets by RM142,441,000 and RM9,216,000 respectively. - (ii) On 1 December 2014, the Company announced that the Company was classified as an affected listed issuer pursuant to Paragraph 8.04 and Paragraph 2.1(d) of Practice Note 17 ("PN17") of the Main Market Listing Requirements of Bursa Malaysia Securities Berhad.
+- (i) The Group reported net loss of RM6,027,000 during the financial year ended 30 June 2021 and, as of that date, the Group's current liabilities exceeded its current assets by RM153,237,000. - (ii) On 1 December 2014, the Company announced that the Company was classified as an affected listed issuer pursuant to Paragraph 8.04 and Paragraph 2.1(d) of Practice Note 17 ("PN17") of the Main Market Listing Requirements of Bursa Malaysia Securities Berhad.
 The PN17 criteria was triggered as the Company's auditors have expressed a disclaimer opinion in the Company's audited financial statements for the financial year ended 30 June 2014.
 As an affected listed issuer, the Company is required to submit a regularisation plan to the relevant authorities for approval and to implement the regularisation plan within the stipulated time frame.
-On 21 July 2020, Bursa Malaysia Securities Berhad ("Bursa Securities") had granted approval to the Company for an extension of time up to 31 December 2020 to submit its proposed regularisation plan to the relevant authorities.
+On 29 July 2021, Bursa Malaysia Securities Berhad ("Bursa Securities") had granted approval to the Company for an extension of time up to 31 December 2021 to submit its proposed regularisation plan to the relevant authorities.

-The Company is in the process of formulating a Proposed Regularisation Plan to address the financial conditions of the Group and of the Company.
-The Directors are of the opinion that the Proposed Regularisation Plan once formulated and implemented, will enable the Group and the Company to operate profitably in the foreseeable future, and therefore continue as a going concern and to realise their assets and discharge their liabilities in the normal course of business.
+The Company is in the process of formulating a proposed regularisation plan to address the financial conditions of the Group and of the Company.
+The Directors are of the opinion that the proposed regularisation plan once formulated and implemented, will enable the Group and the Company to operate profitably in the foreseeable future, and therefore continue as a going concern and to realise their assets and discharge their liabilities in the normal course of business.